 Market Review: Open

-The AEMC Reliability panel has commenced a review of the Frequency operating standard (FOS) that applies in the national electricity system.
+The AEMC Reliability panel is currently reviewing the Frequency operating standard (FOS) that applies in the national electricity system.
 Consultation on the review commenced on 28 April 2022 with the publication of an issues paper outlining a number of issues for consideration in relation to the control of power system frequency.

 The Panel is investigating the appropriateness of settings in the standard in light of the ongoing energy market transformation, as conventional synchronous generation leaves the market and inverter-based technologies such as wind, solar and batteries enter the market.
 It is also timely to revisit the FOS given the recent regulatory reform relating to frequency.